llvm/llvm-blog-www/content/posts/2023-11-20-tools-for-learning-llvm-tablegen.md

 the compilation database includes TableGen files from all enabled projects (prior to that commit it was MLIR only).

-For example this configure includes information about TableGen files from the LLVM, Clang, MLIR and LLDB subprojects:
+For example this configure command includes information about TableGen files from the LLVM, Clang, MLIR and LLDB subprojects:

 ```bash